Leavin' on Your Mind: Use in popular culture

 The song was featured on the ABC drama series Lost in episode three of the first season entitled "Tabula Rasa".

 The song can be heard in the 1989 film, The Wizard, starring Fred Savage.

 Cover versions

-LeAnn Rimes recorded a cover of the song for her LeAnn Rimes (album) in 1999.
+LeAnn Rimes recorded a cover of the song for her eponymous debut album in 1999.
 Rissi Palmer recorded a cover of the song for her self-titled debut album in 2007.
 It was covered by Lorrie Morgan for her 2009 album, A Moment in Time, from which it was released as a single.
 It was recorded by The Czars and appears on their 2006 compilation album Sorry I Made You Cry.
 Terri Clark covered it for her 2012 album Classic.